microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 ### [Invoke-MgSnoozeUserEventInstanceReminder](Invoke-MgSnoozeUserEventInstanceReminder.md)
 Postpone a reminder for an event in a user calendar until a new time.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgSnoozeUserEventReminder](Invoke-MgSnoozeUserEventReminder.md)
 Postpone a reminder for an event in a user calendar until a new time.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgSoftUserChatMessageDelete](Invoke-MgSoftUserChatMessageDelete.md)
 Delete a single chatMessage or a chat message reply in a channel or a chat.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgSoftUserChatMessageReplyDelete](Invoke-MgSoftUserChatMessageReplyDelete.md)
 Delete a single chatMessage or a chat message reply in a channel or a chat.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgTranslateUserExchangeId](Invoke-MgTranslateUserExchangeId.md)
 Translate identifiers of Outlook-related resources between formats.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgUnfollowUserDriveItem](Invoke-MgUnfollowUserDriveItem.md)
 Unfollow a driveItem.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgUnfollowUserDriveRoot](Invoke-MgUnfollowUserDriveRoot.md)
 Unfollow a driveItem.
+This API is supported in the following national cloud deployments.

 ### [Join-MgUserDriveListContentTypeWithHubSite](Join-MgUserDriveListContentTypeWithHubSite.md)
-Associate a published [content type][contentType] present in a content type hub with a list of hub sites.
+Associate a published content type][contentType] present in a content type hub with a list of hub sites.
+This API is supported in the following [national cloud deployments.

 ### [Lock-MgUserManagedDeviceRemote](Lock-MgUserManagedDeviceRemote.md)
 Remote lock

 ### [Move-MgUserMailFolder](Move-MgUserMailFolder.md)
 Move a mailfolder and its contents to another mailfolder.
+This API is supported in the following national cloud deployments.

 ### [Move-MgUserMailFolderChildFolder](Move-MgUserMailFolderChildFolder.md)
 Move a mailfolder and its contents to another mailfolder.
+This API is supported in the following national cloud deployments.

 ### [Move-MgUserMailFolderChildFolderMessage](Move-MgUserMailFolderChildFolderMessage.md)
 Move a message to another folder within the specified user's mailbox.
 This creates a new copy of the message in the destination folder and removes the original message.
+This API is supported in the following national cloud deployments.

 ### [Move-MgUserMailFolderMessage](Move-MgUserMailFolderMessage.md)
 Move a message to another folder within the specified user's mailbox.
 This creates a new copy of the message in the destination folder and removes the original message.
+This API is supported in the following national cloud deployments.

 ### [Move-MgUserMessage](Move-MgUserMessage.md)
 Move a message to another folder within the specified user's mailbox.
 This creates a new copy of the message in the destination folder and removes the original message.
+This API is supported in the following national cloud deployments.

 ### [New-MgUserDriveItemLink](New-MgUserDriveItemLink.md)
 You can use createLink action to share a DriveItem via a sharing link.
 The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.
+This API is supported in the following national cloud deployments.

 ### [New-MgUserDriveItemUploadSession](New-MgUserDriveItemUploadSession.md)
 Invoke action createUploadSession